Biochemistry

 Unlock discoveries at the intersection of biology and chemistry

 Our bachelor of science degree is built on a strong foundation of materials science, sustainability, and green principles.
 We instill these ethics throughout our curriculum and research.
-As a women’s-centered program, we are committed to advancing women and gender equity.
+As a women-centered program, we are committed to advancing women and gender equity.
 We'll give you the space and opportunity to reach your potential as a scientist and researcher.

-A biochemistry degree also can lead to careers in healthcare and medicine.
+A Biochemistry degree also can lead to careers in healthcare and medicine.
 See where a bachelor's degree can take you through our Pre-Health Professions Track program.

-Why Study Biochemistry at Simmons?
+Why study Biochemistry at Simmons?

 Simmons offers an integrated, rigorous program that includes foundational course work in chemistry, biology, and physics.